PASSIONLab/OpenEquivariance/README.md

 ```

 2. Download the `carbon.xyz` data file, available at <https://portal.nersc.gov/project/m1982/equivariant_nn_graphs/>.
    This graph has 158K edges.
-If you used the original e3nn backend, you would need a GPU with 80GB
+With the original e3nn backend, you would need a GPU with 80GB
    of memory to run the experiments. `oeq` provides a memory-efficient equivariant convolution, so we expect
    the test to succeed.